-6.4.1 Christmas (Closed Period)
+2567 6.4.1 Christmas (Closed Period)

-The days following Christmas Day through New Year's Day are considered "flex-days".
-Staff should work with appropriate supervisors to ensure that essential functions are meet, with equitable workload and time expectations, otherwise employees are afforded flexibility concerning work assignments during this time frame.
+- 2568 The days following Christmas Day through New Year's Day are considered "flex-days".
+Staff should work - 2569 with appropriate supervisors to ensure that essential functions are meet, with equitable workload and - 2570 time expectations, otherwise employees are afforded flexibility concerning work assignments during this - 2571 time frame.
 Any approved time away from work is consider "with pay".

-6.5 OVERTIME
+2572 6.5 OVERTIME

-Occasionally an excessive volume of work accumulates, or an emergency arises, that requires a non-exempt employee to work overtime.
-Overtime is defined as that portion of time that is "actually worked" in excess of 40 hours in one work week.
-Overtime will be required only when necessary, but employees are expected to work overtime when asked to do so.
-Non-exempt employees are not to work overtime without prior permission of a supervisor.
-If an employee works overtime without pre-approval they may face disciplinary action, including termination for repeat offenses.
-Non-exempt employees are paid over-time in compliance with applicable laws and regulations.
-All overtime hours must be recorded and submitted to the Business Officeon timesheets.

-Overtime is paid to non-exempt employees for time "actually worked" over 40 hours in one work week.
-This means that if you take sick or vacation time or have jury duty or funeral leave on one or more days during a work week, overtime would not be paid until you had worked more than 40 hours.
-Exempt employees are not eligible for overtime.

-Exempt employees may also face the possibility of an occasional need to work beyond a regular 40-hour week.
+- 2573 Occasionally an excessive volume of work accumulates, or an emergency arises, that requires a non- - 2574 exempt employee to work overtime.
+Overtime is defined as that portion of time that is "actually - 2575 worked" in excess of 40 hours in one work week.
+Overtime will be required only when necessary, but - 2576 employees are expected to work overtime when asked to do so.
+Non-exempt employees are not to work - 2577 overtime without prior permission of a supervisor.
+If an employee works overtime without pre-approval - 2578 they may face disciplinary action, including termination for repeat offenses.
+Non-exempt employees are - 2579 paid over-time in compliance with applicable laws and regulations.
+All overtime hours must be recorded - 2580 on timesheets. - Overtime is paid to non-exempt employees for time "actually worked" over 40 hours in one work week. - 2582 This means that if you take sick or vacation time or have jury duty or funeral leave on one or more days - 2583 during a work week, overtime would not be paid until you had worked more than 40 hours.
+Exempt - 2584 employees are not eligible for overtime. - 2585 Exempt employees may also face the possibility of an occasional need to work beyond a regular 40-hour - 2586 week.
 However, unlike non-exempt employees, this extra time is understood as "a part of the job."
-No work-time records are kept for exempt positions with the purpose of "making up" the time by reducing hours at a future time.
-These employees are filling positions that are exempt from federal overtime laws.
-In isolated situations, an administrator may approve time off in recognition of excessive time spent above and beyond the time customarily required by the job.
-However, exempt employees should have no expectation for compensation or compensatory time for additional work.
+No - 2587 work-time records are kept for exempt positions with the purpose of "making up" the time by reducing - 2588 hours at a future time.
+These employees are filling positions that are exempt from federal overtime - 2589 laws.
+In isolated situations, an administrator may approve time off in recognition of excessive time - 2590 spent above and beyond the time customarily required by the job.
+However, exempt employees should - have no expectation for compensation or compensatory time for additional work.

-6.6 NOTARY PUBLIC
+2592 6.6 NOTARY PUBLIC

-The services of a Notary Public are available to employees of the College without charge.
-Please go to the Business Office.
+- 2593 The services of a Notary Public are available to employees of the College without charge.
+Please go to - the Business Office.

-6.7 COBRA [Consolidated Omnibus Budget Reconciliation Act)
+2595 6.7 COBRA [Consolidated Omnibus Budget Reconciliation Act)